Overview & Stats

 Executive Law Enforcement Training Programs

-More than 200 training programs were for more than 1,400 law enforcement and other executives in – or from – Alabama, Arizona, Arkansas, Austria, Bahamas, Brazil, California, Canada, China, Egypt, Florida, Georgia, Hungary, Indiana, Israel, Japan, Kansas, Kentucky, Louisiana, Michigan, Minnesota, Mississippi, Nevada, New Jersey, New York, North Carolina, North Dakota, Ohio, Oklahoma, Pennsylvania, South Carolina, Tennessee, Texas, United Kingdom, Utah, Virginia, Washington DC, and West Virginia.
+More than 240 training programs were for more than 1,500 law enforcement and other executives in – or from – Alabama, Arizona, Arkansas, Austria, Bahamas, Brazil, California, Canada, China, Egypt, Florida, Georgia, Hungary, Indiana, Israel, Japan, Kansas, Kentucky, Louisiana, Michigan, Minnesota, Mississippi, Nevada, New Jersey, New York, North Carolina, North Dakota, Ohio, Oklahoma, Pennsylvania, South Carolina, Tennessee, Texas, United Kingdom, Utah, Virginia, Washington, Washington DC, and West Virginia.

 Public Safety & Corporate Security Briefings

-In addition, it provided more than 180 special briefings, seminars, and workshops for more than 28,000 public safety and corporate security officials in and from Argentina, Brazil, Colombia, Finland, Florida, France, Georgia, Greece, Haiti, Indonesia, Israel, Italy, Jamaica, Kazakhstan, Mississippi, New Jersey, Tennessee, Texas, The Netherlands, and Uzbekistan.
+In addition, it provided more than 210 special briefings, seminars, and workshops for more than 32,000 public safety and corporate security officials in and from Argentina, Brazil, Colombia, Finland, Florida, France, Georgia, Greece, Haiti, Hungary, Indonesia, Israel, Italy, Jamaica, Kazakhstan, Mississippi, New Jersey, Tennessee, Texas, The Netherlands, Ukraine, United Kingdom, and Uzbekistan.

 GILEE receives professional training credits and recognition from state and international accrediting bodies (Georgia Peace Officer Standards and Training Council; Utah Peace Officer Standards and Training Academy; Hungarian National Police, and Israel Police) for its professional training programs.
 The U.S. Department of Justice and the U.S. Department of Treasury recognize GILEE as a professional education training program.